 The problem is that this does not apply retrospectively, so if a Section 21 notice has already been served, it will still be valid and landlord could still potentially obtain possession even as a result of COVID-19 related issues.
 Although at the moment, the situation is not clear on how soon these possession cases would be heard given that many courts are adjourning off non-urgent hearings.

 Whether you are a tenant concerned about losing your home, or a landlord concerned about meeting mortgage payments, we hope that all parties involved can take a compassionate view and work together in these difficult times.

-Throughout the Coronavirus pandemic, Hodge Jones & Allen Solicitors will continue to provide advice and services for those in need of legal assistance.
+Throughout the Coronavirus pandemic, Hodge Jones & Allen will continue to provide advice and services for those in need of legal assistance.
 Get in touch with us today on 0808 252 5231.